mabujaber/ab-java-training/README.md

 - `Consumer<T>` - performs an action with given object of type T.
 - `BiFunction` - like Function but with two parameters.
 - `BiConsumer` - like Consumer but with two parameters.
+- `UnaryOperator` - takes one parameter and return a parameter both are same type
+- `BinaryOperator` - takes two parameters and return a parameter both are same type

 It also comes with several corresponding interfaces for primitive types, such as: